 Common approaches to catch these issues include:

-• Node-side metadata tools like image-size or probe-image-size, which read an image’s intrinsic dimensions in my test runner, then compare them to rendered dimensions obtained via Playwright’s boundingBox().
+- Node-side metadata tools like image-size or probe-image-size.
+These tools read an image’s intrinsic dimensions in my test runner.
+Then, I can compare them to rendered dimensions from Playwright’s boundingBox().

-• Snapshot-diff libraries such as jest-image-snapshot (with pixelmatch under the hood) that compare full-pixel screenshots against golden masters, flagging any pixel-level drift—including aspect ratio changes.
+- Snapshot-diff libraries such as jest-image-snapshot, with pixelmatch under the hood.
+These tools compare full-pixel screenshots against golden masters.
+Therefore, they can flag pixel-level drift, including aspect ratio changes.

-• Heavier image-processing frameworks like sharp or jimp, which can inspect and transform images but add significant dependencies and processing overhead.
+- Heavier image-processing frameworks like sharp or jimp.
+These can inspect and transform images.
+However, they also add significant dependencies and processing overhead.

 While these solutions work, they bring extra packages, file I/O, and CPU-intensive operations.
 In contrast, my goal was to create a single, pure-Playwright helper that:

-• Runs entirely in the browser context—no file downloads or Node-side image parsing.
+- Runs entirely in the browser context, with no file downloads or Node-side image parsing.

-• Performs all checks in one lightweight evaluate() call, minimizing round-trips.
+- Performs all checks in one lightweight evaluate() call.
+This minimizes round-trips.

-• Requires zero external dependencies, keeping my test suite lean and fast.
+- Requires zero external dependencies.
+As a result, my test suite stays lean and fast.

-• Provides clear, percentage-based deviation metrics so I can assert within a configurable tolerance.
+- Provides clear, percentage-based deviation metrics.
+Therefore, I can assert within a configurable tolerance.

-By focusing on the aspect ratio check alone—rather than full image diffs or manipulations—this approach ended up simpler to implement and significantly faster to execute in my CI pipeline.
+By focusing only on the aspect ratio check, this approach stays simple.
+It avoids full image diffs, image processing, and unnecessary manipulation.
+As a result, it is easier to implement and faster to run in my CI pipeline.

 Solution Code